-Matillion ETL is aware that you may have multiple schemas.
-Each Matillion ETL environment specifies a default schema.
+Matillion ETL understands that you may have multiple schema.
+Each Matillion ETL environment uses a default schema.

-The default schema is used by Matillion ELT in the following ways:
+The default schema is used by Matillion ETL in the following ways:

-- It is the default place that tables are searched for in components that read and write data such as Table Input.
+- It's the default location that tables are searched against within components that read and write data, such as Table Input.

-- It is the schema where Matillion ETL will write its own internal views that represent transformation components.
+- The default schema is where Matillion ETL will write its own internal views that represent transformation components.

-Although powerful, using multiple schemas adds an additional layer of complexity which needs to be carefully considered and managed.
+Although powerful, using multiple schemas adds an additional layer of complexity.

-- If you have no particular need for multiple schemas you can simply leave this as ‘public’, ignore multiple schemas.
+- If you have no particular need for multiple schema, leave this as public and ignore multiple schema.

-In case, you decided to change the default schema, you only have to change it at one place (the environment) and everything will continue to work in the new schema, only, if you leave the "Schema" settings as [Environement Default] while configuring properties of the component.
+If you choose to change the default schema, you only have to change it at one place (the environment) and everything will continue to work in the new schema if you retain the [Environment Default] variable value.

-Whenever a component asks for a schema, it will almost always need a table or tables too - the schema defines which set of tables are visible.
+When a component asks for a schema, it usually also needs a table (or tables, too).
+The schema defines which set of tables are visible.

-This is the setup favoured internally within Matillion for its own projects and balances the power of multiple schemas with the ease of use of Matillion ETL.
+This setup balances the power of multiple schema with the ease of use of Matillion ETL.
 It is particularly useful when you want to separate the different environments within a single database, but expect all the same database tables to exist in each schema.

-There is always a currently selected environment which can be changed at any time in the environments panel.
-Many operations will use the currently selected environment, and therefore its default schema, unless you choose to use a different environment.
+There is always a currently selected environment that can be changed at any time in the Environment panel.
+Many operations will use the currently selected environment—and therefore its default schema—unless you choose to use a different environment.

-You can run a job in any environment, so you can design your ETLs and run them against a test environment, and when fully tested and production ready you can then schedule them to run in a Staging or Production environment.
+You can run a job in any environment.
+You can design your ETL jobs and run them against a test environment, and when fully tested and production-ready, you can schedule them to run in a staging or production environment.

-In this case, following the setup for the “Single-schema per environment", but when reading or writing particular tables override the default schema within the component.
+In this case, follow the setup for the "single-schema per environment", but when reading or writing particular tables, override the default schema within the component.

-Once this is set, you may run the job in any environment but the selected schema will always be used for that component regardless of the default set in the environment.
+Once this is configured, you may run the job in any environment, but the selected schema will always be used for that component, regardless of the default value set in the environment.

 You must ensure the database user specified in the environment has the necessary access to read/write data in those additional schemas.